 - Also suitable for engineers and managers in the refining industry interested in improving their knowledge of petroleum products.

-- To learn about components of petroleum products.
+- list the components of each petroleum product,

-- To grasp the main characteristics of petroleum products and their relevance for end-users.
+- grasp the main characteristics of petroleum products and their relevance for end-users,

 Ways and means